 Health System Innovation

 The Department of Learning Health Sciences (DLHS) works to achieve better care in Michigan Medicine and other health science schools and colleges at the University of Michigan through facilitating the enactment of Learning Health Systems and their components.
-This Implementation Collaborative research is grounded in the science and practice of putting knowledge into action which includes the convening of learning communities around solving specific health problems.
+Our implementation research is grounded in the science and practice of putting knowledge into action which includes the convening of learning communities around solving specific health problems.

 Ongoing Project Work

 A team from DLHS and a group of committed health care professionals from Gastroenterology (GI), initiated by Dr. Jacob Kurlander and Dr. Sameer Saini, known as the Gastroenterology Learning Community, or GI-LC, is applying the DLHS Learning Cycle approach to the problem of inadequate bowel preparation.
 The 35-member GI-LC designed and implemented a Patient Communication Package with three interventions which are being used at four Michigan Medicine clinics.
 The group is continuing to tweak the interventions, always working toward a goal of increasing the number of patients who arrive perfectly prepped for their Michigan Medicine colonoscopy.